laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 **One-click filter import**

 If you use [uBlacklist](https://ublacklist.github.io/) and have subscription links enabled, you can import the list right away.
-Click [this link](https://ublacklist.github.io/rulesets/subscribe?name=Main+AI+Blocklist&url=https%3A%2F%2Fraw.githubusercontent.com%2Flaylavish%2FuBlockOrigin-HUGE-AI-Blocklist%2Fmain%2Flist_uBlacklist.txt) to subscribe to the list.
+Click [here](https://ublacklist.github.io/rulesets/subscribe?url=https%3A%2F%2Fraw.githubusercontent.com%2Flaylavish%2FuBlockOrigin-HUGE-AI-Blocklist%2Fmain%2Flist_uBlacklist.txt) to subscribe to the list.

 **Manual Import**